Our boxes have arrived! All 63 of them…

 You really don’t miss as much of your “stuff” as you think you will.
 Once it arrives, you may wonder why you packed it in the first place.
 Try to downsize as much as possible before you go.
 Pack what you can into suitcases, and see if you even need a shipping company.

 Shipping your belongings takes time and research.
-Your pre-planning will pay off and reduce the stress of moving.
+Your pre-planning and re-con trip will pay off in the end and reduce the stress of moving.